LZQthePlane/Milling-data-analysis/README.md

  - `data.csv` : Contains the dataset for training.
  - `svr_train.xml` :Script of training, using *Support Vector Regression* in `SKlearn`.
 Finally get a score of **90%**.
- - `svr_predict.xml` : Script of predicting, and output the result in .xml format. **Note**: the predict input data are generated randonmly.
+ - `svr_predict.xml` : Script of predicting, and output the result in .xml format. **Note**: the input datas for predicting are generated randonmly.
  - `SVR_model.pkl` : The pre-trained model got after training process, and in predicting process be loaded.